WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

  attribute DOMString dir;
  attribute DOMString className;

- //The following attributes are NOT PART  OF THE L2 DOM INTERFACE, BUT THEY ARE DE FACTO STANDARDS
+ //The following attributes are NOT PART  OF THE L2 DOM INTERFACE,
+ //BUT THEY ARE DE FACTO STANDARDS
  readonly attribute HTMLElement offsetParent;
  readonly attribute long offsetTop;
  readonly attribute long offsetLeft;